The difference between marketing strategy and tactics.

 I’m appalled.
 A successful marketing guy asked me a question recently — a real no-brainer — which led me to believe he didn’t know the difference between marketing strategy and tactics.

-This isn’t just a matter of semantics, it’s negligence.
+This isn’t just a matter of semantics, it’s negligence!
 Advice like that would never get past the editors of a brand-name business magazine, but you can find it on-line.
+All over the place.

 Here’s how it breaks down: Goals first.
 Then strategy.
 Then tactics.